tab1-web/faq/docs/eternal/faq.md

 <li class="utc-time"></li>
 </ul>

+## How many levels I can delevel/go down before losing skills on Eternal?

+- You can delevel 9 times (e.g. learned skills at 35 -> 26) to keep skills.

 ## Mage Skill Damage Based on Level Difference

 - When attacking a monster, if your magic skill level is **15 or more levels higher** the monster's level, your spells will only deal **1 damage** and not land.